samfrjn11/cloud-installer/README.md

 ```
 ./install.sh ~/crownstone-cloud
 ```
-You can check the status of the various services with `systemctl --user status`.
+You can check the status of the various services with `systemctl --user status cs-*`.

 You can see logs with `journalctl --user`.